PingThingsIO/blog/content/post/2020-02-10-btrdb-queries.md

 A
 ```

+Depth-first traversal is commonly used because of its ease of implementation and the fact that it doesn't have book keeping requirements that might require increased memory usage.
+If the order of applying the function matters, e.g. if you're searching for a value and will stop when you find it, then it is important to consider the path the traversal takes.
+For example, in BTrDB where moving left to right across the tree means moving increasing time-order, depth-first traversal is the best way to find the _earliest_ example of something in time.

 ### Breadth-First

-Breadth-first traversal uses the opposite strategy as depth-first, breadth-first starts at the root node and traverses all of the nodes are the present depth before moving on to the nodes at the next level.
+Breadth-first traversal prioritizes interior nodes rather than leaf nodes by traversing each level of the tree at a time.
+Starting at the root node, a breadth-first traversal collects all the children of the current level, then iterates accross them, collecting all of the children at the level below.
+The collection mechanism requires some extra bookkeeping, though we are still able to implement breadth-first search recursively.

-Here is an example of a function that executes breadth-first:
+Here is an example of a function that executes breadth-first to similarly apply a function, `func` to each node in the tree:

 ```python
 def breadth_first(nodes, func):